perfsonar/docs/release_candidates/4.2.0/_sources/pscheduler_disk_to_disk.rst.txt

 ---------
 This document describes how to install the plug-in for perfSONAR disk-to-disk tests.
 This includes tools for standard curl tool as well as GridFTP using Globus.
 The sections below walk-through the following:

  #.
-How to setup your yum repositories to use the *nightly* perfSONAR repo that contains the disk-to-disk test plugin and associated tools.
+How to setup your yum repositories to use the *staging* perfSONAR repo that contains the disk-to-disk test plugin and associated tools.
  #.
 Installing perfSONAR and the new plugins using yum
  #.
 Configuring Globus using provided Ansible roles
  #.
 Commands for performing disk-to-disk transfers with pScheduler